rockthejvm/rockthejvm-site/src/content/articles/kafka-101-clients/index.md

 updatedDate: 2024-09-06
 ---

-_This article is brought to you by [Giannis Polyzos](/authors/giannis-polyzos).
-Giannis is a proud alumnus of Rock the JVM, working as a Solutions Architect with a focus on Event Streaming and Stream Processing Systems._
+> This article is brought to you by [Giannis Polyzos](/authors/giannis-polyzos).
+Giannis is a proud alumnus of Rock the JVM, working as a Solutions Architect with a focus on Event Streaming and Stream Processing Systems.

 _Enter Giannis:_

-## 1. Introduction
+## Introduction

 Apache Kafka is a well-known event streaming platform used in many organizations worldwide.
 It is used as the backbone of many data infrastructures, thus it's important to understand how to use it efficiently.